cristina210/ML_Semantic_Segmentation_Project/README.md

 Training semantic segmentation models typically requires large-scale annotated datasets, which are expensive and time-consuming to produce.
 Synthetic datasets, such as GTA5, offer a cost-effective alternative, but models trained on synthetic data often underperform on real images like those in Cityscapes.
-We evaluate two representative architectures, DeepLabV2 and BiSeNet, on both synthetic and real datasets, analyzing performance metrics including mean Intersection-over-Union (mIoU).
-Furthermore, we explore data augmentation and an adversarial domain adaptation techniques to improve generalization across domains with Bisenet architecture.
+We evaluate two representative architectures, DeepLabV2 and BiSeNet, on Cityscapes dataset, analyzing performance metrics including mean Intersection-over-Union (mIoU).
+Furthermore, we evaluate Bisenet's performance on domain shift between GTA5 dataset and Cityscapes dataset.
+We then explore data augmentation and an adversarial domain adaptation techniques to improve generalization across domains with Bisenet architecture.

 ## Dataset
 Cityscapes: Real-world urban scene images.